Developing and Maintaining Healthy Knees - Part 2

-This article may not have much meaning to you right now (especially if you’re young), but I want to encourage you to pay close attention, because the odds are it will someday.
+This article may not have much meaning to you right now (especially if you’re young), but I want to encourage you to pay close attention because the odds are that someday you will be without the healthy knees you have today.

 Coaches, or ex-coaches like myself, love to incorporate slogans or phrases that impress athletes with which they work.
 Recently, I visited with WHM’s Editor, Ryan Hatfield, about a chronic knee condition that he was suffering through and he asked if I could address this painful topic.
 Ryan’s look of frustration brought to mind the following truism: When the pain of staying the same exceeds the pain of change, then you will change!”